Last Updated: September 10, 2024

 The term omega, as it relates to fatty acids, refers to the terminal carbon atom farthest from the functional carboxylic acid group (–COOH).
 The designation of a polyunsaturated fatty acid (PUFA) as an omega-3 fatty acid, for example, defines the position of the first site of unsaturation (carbon-carbon double bond) relative to the omega end of that fatty acid.
 Thus, an omega-3 fatty acid, such as α-linolenic acid (ALA), which harbors three carbon-carbon double bonds, has a site of unsaturation between the third and fourth carbons from the omega end.
 In addition to the position of the first site of unsaturation, relative to the omega end of an unsaturated fatty acid, the correct use of the omega nomenclature can only be applied to unsaturated fatty acids whose carbon-carbon double bonds are all in the cis orientation.

 There are three major omega-3 fatty acids that are synthesized from precursor fatty acids, or ingested in foods, and then used by the body either directly or as precursors for bioactive lipids.
-The omega-3 fatty acids are ALA (an essential fatty acid; designated 18:3), eicosapentaenoic acid (EPA; designated 20:5), and docosahexaenoic acid (DHA; designated 22:6).
+These omega-3 fatty acids are ALA (an essential fatty acid; designated 18:3), eicosapentaenoic acid (EPA; designated 20:5), and docosahexaenoic acid (DHA; designated 22:6).
+There are numerous other omega-3 PUFA found in nature but for the purposes of this discussion, focus is placed on EPA and DHA.

 Another omega-3 fatty acid, whose biological activities are under investigation, is docosapentaenoic acid (DPA; designated 22:5).
 DPA can exist in both an omega-3 fatty acid form and an omega-6 fatty acid form.
 The omega-3 form (designated DPAn-3) is all-cis-7,10,13,16,19-docosapentaenoic acid (trivial name clupanodonic acid).
 As shown in the Figure below DPAn-3 is formed from EPA.
 The omega-6 form (designated DPAn-6) is all-cis-4,7,10,13,16-docosapentaenoic acid (trivial name: osbond acid).
 DPAn-6 is formed from arachidonic acid.